 The World Wide Web (WWW), which was invented by Sir Tim Berners-Lee in 1989, has become indispensable in our life.
 The Web makes business and our daily life much easier.
 In 1998, Tim proposed a roadmap for the so-called Semantic Web.
 In 2001, W3C started the Semantic Web Activity.
-In 2006, Tim and his colleagues called for creating a science of the Web.
+Five years later, Tim and his colleagues called for creating a science of the Web.

 We are always looking for highly-motivated and hard-working students who would like to contribute to the Web!
 Scholarship is ready.
 Interested students are welcome to email us for further details.